 1. What should I consider when looking for a GoDataFeed alternative?

-Answer: When considering GoDataFeed alternatives, focus on features that match your e-commerce strategy, such as AI capabilities, customer support options, and how well it integrates with platforms like Shopify.
+When considering GoDataFeed alternatives, focus on features that match your e-commerce strategy, such as AI capabilities, customer support options, and how well it integrates with platforms like Shopify, BigCommerce, or let’s say even other maketplaces like Facebook, Amaozn, etc.

 1. Does GoDataFeed offer AI capabilities?

-Answer: GoDataFeed offers basic AI capabilities for feed management.
-In contrast, AdNabu is integrated with GPT-3.5 Turbo for advanced AI-powered feed optimization.
+GoDataFeed offers basic AI capabilities for feed management.
+In contrast, AdNabu is integrated with GPT-4o-mini model Turbo for advanced AI-powered feed optimization.
 Additionally, AdNabu provides keyword suggestions directly from Google’s Keyword Planner, making it a more robust solution among GoDataFeed competitors.